15- Life on Land

 Hazardous Waste Management

-Based on its chemical safety training sessions and inspection programs, Université de Montréal encourages its staff members:
+Based on its chemical safety training sessions and inspection programs, the Université de Montréal encourages its staff to :

-Through its MON ÉCOLABO program (My EcoLab), the Université de Montréal has developed an online database to facilitate the redistribution of unwanted chemicals to University faculty and staff who can use them.
-Lab personnel may search for the chemicals they need and obtain them for free.
+Through its MON ÉCOLABO program, the University developed an online database to facilitate the sharing of unwanted chemicals to faculty and staff who can reuse them.
+Lab personnel may search in this database for the chemicals they need and obtain them for free.

-How the institution safely disposes of hazardous, universal, and non-regulated chemical waste:
+Disposal of hazardous, universal and non-regulated chemical waste

-The hazardous waste stream is sorted, consolidated and stored in secured facilities on campus.
-In compliance with relevant regulations the dangerous residues are then shipped to authorized environmental companies.
+The Université de Montréal manages the collection and disposal of hazardous waste materials generated through its research, academic and operational activities.
+The hazardous waste is sorted, consolidated and stored in secured facilities on campus.
+In compliance with relevant regulations, the dangerous residues are then shipped to authorized environmental companies.

-Inventory system employed by the institution to facilitate the reuse or redistribution of laboratory chemicals:
+Inventory system that facilitates the reuse or redistribution of laboratory chemicals

-The University of Montreal maintains an updated chemical inventory database to ensure compliance with regulatory requirements (governmental agencies, fire department or insurance companies) and also encourages personnel sharing between laboratories, thereby reducing costs.
-Laboratory personnel can contact the OHS department by phone, email, or website, to check the availability of any chemical on campus.
+The University maintains an updated chemical inventory database to ensure compliance with regulatory requirements (governmental agencies, fire department and insurance companies).
+Laboratory personnel can contact the OHS department to check the availability of any chemical on campus.

-IT is committed to minimizing electronic waste.
+The University’s Technologies de l’information is committed to minimizing electronic waste.
 It created a refurbishment program for computers.
-Material that can neither be reused nor refurbished is sent to a certified external recycling facility in compliance with the Recycler Qualification Office (the province of Quebec has regulations on extended producer responsibility).
+Materials that can neither be reused nor refurbished are sent to a certified external recycling facility in compliance with the Recycler Qualification Program.

 Community Partnerships

-The Darlington Ecological Corridor Project is one of the flagship projects of the Sustainable Development Unit.
-Indeed, this project links both the maintenance of biodiversity, sustainable development and the teaching mission of the University.
-The goal is to create an ecological corridor (through greening, urban agriculture, stormwater management, and other ecological interventions) to link the Mount Royal's campus to the new Science Complex, the Mil Campus, to the abandoned racecourse grounds.
-This corridor should allow native Mount Royal flora and fauna to disperse throughout the island of Montreal, while improving the quality of life of citizens.
-The sustainable development unit is teaming up with the Côte-des-Neiges-Notre-Dame-de-Grâce borough and residents to complete the various stages of the project.
-This includes, among other things, the establishment of urban gardens, the demineralization of a section of streets near the mountain and the planting of trees.
+The Darlington Ecological Corridor is one of the flagship projects of the University’s Unité de développement durable.
+This project combines all three of the preservation of biodiversity, sustainable development and the teaching mission of the University.
+The goal is to create an ecological corridor (through greening, urban agriculture, stormwater management and other ecological interventions) to link the University’s main campus to its new MIL campus.
+This corridor allows native flora and fauna to disperse throughout the Island of Montreal, improving the quality of life of its residents.
+The Unité de développement durable teamed up with the Côte-des-Neiges–Notre-Dame-de-Grâce borough to complete the project.
+This involved, among other things, the establishment of urban gardens, the demineralization of contaminated lands and the planting of trees.

-The Darlington Ecological Corridor is a project that focuses on the ecological connectivity of green spaces in urban areas.
-The fallout is primarily to facilitate the movement of wildlife in the urban fabric, but many co-benefits are attached.
-Among them, the project promotes greater citizen empowerment, provides food, develops habitats for bees and, as a result, offers a pollination service, offers ecological alternatives to rainwater management and becomes an interesting playground for both UdeM students and the local community.
+The Darlington Ecological Corridor is a project that focuses on the ecological connectivity of green spaces in Montreal.
+The benefits are primarily to facilitate the expansion of wildlife in the urban fabric, but there are many other benefits.
+Among them, the project promotes greater citizen empowerment, provides food, develops habitats for bees, offers a pollination service, offers ecological alternatives to rainwater management and becomes an interesting playground for both students and the local community.

-In 2014, the Université de Montréal, through the Sustainable Development Unit, the Biodiversity Advisor and a trainee in landscape architecture, proposed a project to connect green spaces linking its two campuses and crossing neighborhoods.
-Boundary.
-First proposed as a project of ecological connectivity between the green spaces of the environment, this project quickly integrated the social sphere.
+In 2014, the Unité de développement durable, its biodiversity advisor and a trainee in landscape architecture proposed a project to connect green spaces that links the University’s two campuses.
+First proposed as a project of ecological connectivity between green spaces, it quickly integrated the social sphere.

-In fact, in 2015, a dialogue workshop, organized by the Sustainable Development Unit and a student in human geography, took place with organizations working on the environment, conservation and development, as well as some citizens who took part in discussions about main deliverables of a project of this size for the community.
-This workshop was held at the summit of Mount Royal, a natural site where the University has its main campus.
-Also in 2015, a second student completed his internship in food sociology to better understand the profile of the surrounding community and their relationship to food.
-The main findings of this study still guide our various interventions.
-In partnership with the local borough, we have set up 40 giant jars to encourage citizens to garden and quietly develop links with the most committed people.
+In fact, in 2015, a workshop organized by the Unité de développement durable and a human geography student took place with organizations that work on environment, conservation and development issues, as well as some residents who took part in discussions about the main outcomes for the community.
+This workshop was held at the summit of Mount Royal, a natural site where the University maintains its main campus.
+Also in 2015, a second student completed his internship in food sociology to better understand the profile of the surrounding community and its relationship with food.
+The main findings of this study still guide various interventions at the University.
+In partnership with the local borough, the University set up 40 giant pots to encourage residents to garden.

-In 2016, a fourth student completes an internship with us.
-After the landscape architecture, geography and sociology, it is now the turn of a student in sustainable development with studies in biology that comes to help us develop new ideas and create our second consultation workshop, targeting mainly citizens.
-These reflections allow us to identify a priority intervention zone and leads us to develop relationships with the urban garden community.
-This is how the UdeM gardening group comes to lend a large composter for a year to weave the first links and allow them to develop a special project on in situ composting.
-A first direct material contribution from UdeM to the community.
-Until then, the Darlington project office acted as a facilitator between the community, the university and the borough.
-That same season, Sustainable Development Unit secured first external funding from the TD Bank Friends of the Environment Foundation.
-This money is directly reinvested in the community by inaugurating a nourishing forest in a rather moribund sector.
-The planting takes place with a group of young people whose summer job is to bring concrete solutions to the city in environmental matters, the Green Patrol.
-The project thus made it possible both to provide a place for young people to learn about tree planting, to green a sector while socially opening up the local community.
+In 2016, a third student completed an internship at the University.
+This sustainable development student created a second consultation workshop, targeting mainly residents.
+These exchanges allowed the University to identify a priority intervention zone and develop relationships with the urban garden community.
+This is how the University’s gardening group came to develop a special project on composting.
+Until then, the Darlington project office acted as a facilitator between the community, the University and the borough.
+That same season, the Unité de développement durable secured external funding for the first time from the TD Friends of the Environment Foundation.
+This money was directly reinvested in the community by inaugurating a nourishing forest in a rather moribund area.
+The planting of trees took place with a group of young people known as the Green Patrol, whose job was to bring concrete solutions concerning environmental matters.
+The project made it possible to provide a place for young people to learn about tree planting and to green a sector while opening the area to the local community.

-The Sustainable Development Unit gets for the season 2017, a second funding for a project of development of flowery meadows to provide habitat for bees.
-This project will take place in the field of our new partners, the community gardens.
-The maintenance of this site always takes place in the summer of 2019.
-During the same summer, we target a sub-community more specifically, realizing that a project of too great scale did not call the citizens.
-We have a first party in a park with food offered to start the discussion with the community and collect the specific needs of the community.
-This approach, the report of which is given to the local decision-makers, has made it possible to target certain projects and will have resulted in the creation of a dog park.
-We have repeated this model of celebratory consultation since then.
+In 2017, the Unité de développement durable got another funding amount for a development project of flowery meadows to provide a habitat for bees.
+This project took place in the field of the University’s new partners, the community gardens.
+Maintenance of this site always takes place during the summer.
+During the summer of 2019, the University targeted a sub-community more specifically.
+The University hosted a party in a park to discuss with the community and assess its specific needs.
+This approach made it possible to target certain projects and resulted in the creation of a dog park.
+The University repeated this model of celebratory consultation since then.

-In summer 2019, a student in socio-ecology and sustainable development develops a program of integration of citizens through a calendar of activities (gardening, BBQ, children's party, permaculture workshops, etc.).
-The benefits exceed expectations.
-Citizens are contacting us and want to join the Darlington team on a volunteer basis in order to develop new project areas and new activities (green alleys, cleaning chores, citizen workshops, in situ composting).
-In addition, we started a first development with a hospital center (CIUSSS).
-It is a first project carried out by the team of sustainable development of the health system on the territory.
-This is a new and important partner.
+During the summer of 2019, a student in socio-ecology and sustainable development developed a program of resident engagement through a calendar of activities (e.g., gardening, BBQs, gatherings for children, permaculture workshops).
+The benefits exceeded expectations.
+Residents joined the Darlington team as volunteers to develop new project areas and new activities (e.g., green alleys, cleaning chores, resident workshops, composting).
+Also, the University started a first development project with a Centre intégré universitaire de santé et de services sociaux.
+It is the first project carried out by a sustainable development team from the healthcare system in the neighborhood.

-Also, as recommended by the communication students, in the 2018-2019 school year, we started workshops in local elementary schools with the aim of creating a new generation of young farmers to maintain the gardens and raise students' awareness related to urban ecology issues.
+Also, during the 2018–2019 academic year, the University hosted workshops in local elementary schools to create a new generation of gardeners who will maintain the gardens and to raise students’ awareness related to urban ecology issues.

-In addition to these partnerships with local organizations, residents, the University, the boroughs and elementary schools, UdeM has developed a partnership with École Polytechnique.
-In the fall of 2017 and 2018, the CIV-4940 course for graduating students in civil engineering offers students the opportunity to develop an integrated approach to stormwater management in the corridor to address an infrastructure problem while providing a water supply for local biodiversity.
-The best works are then selected by the professor and are given to the sustainable development office of the borough to stimulate reflections on the next steps to develop.
-This successful project will become a continuing education workshop offered by École Polytechnique in the form of a MOOC.
-The latter is offered in English and all Canadian engineers.
-This makes it possible to integrate new notions of urban ecology into an engineering curriculum.
+In addition to these partnerships with local organizations, the University developed a partnership with Polytechnique Montréal.
+In the fall of 2017 and 2018, the CIV-4940 course for graduating students in civil engineering offered students the opportunity to develop an integrated approach to stormwater management in the corridor that addressed infrastructure problems while providing water supply for local biodiversity.
+The best ideas were then selected by the instructor and were offered to the sustainable development office of the borough.
+This successful project became a continuing education workshop offered by Polytechnique Montréal in the form of a massive open online course.
+This course is offered in English and to all Canadian engineers.
+This made it possible to integrate new notions of urban ecology into an engineering curriculum.

-Also, since 2015, each year a professor from a different discipline has taken over the project concept in order to make it a session project.
-We were able to work with students in urban planning, architecture, landscape architecture, communication and sustainable development.
-We hope to integrate students of geography and biological sciences in the short term.
+Also, each year since 2015, a professor from different disciplines takes over the project concept to make it a semester project.
+The University was able to work with students in urban planning, architecture, landscape architecture, communication and sustainable development.
+The University hopes to integrate students from other disciplines, such as geography and biology, in the near future.

-This project consists of developing plots of land on public, institutional and private rights-of-way.
-Its main objective is to allow the community to come together to exchange around ecological and food planning.
-This programming, motivated by urban health milestones, will aim to empower the community in terms of food while providing interfaces for cultural mediation interfaces.
+The FIRM project consists of developing plots of land on public, institutional and private rights-of-way.
+Its main objective is to allow the community to discuss issues related to ecological and food planning.
+This programming, motivated by urban health milestones, aims to empower the community in terms of food supply while providing interfaces for cultural mediation.

 https://unpointcinq.ca/article-blogue/corridor-darlington-montreal/